How to Inspect HVAC Systems for Moisture Damage

 - Musty odors concentrated near airflow openings

 Moisture at vents often indicates that condensation is forming inside ducts or being carried through airflow, rather than originating at the vent itself.
+A brief damp edge during very humid weather is less concerning than repeated condensation, staining, or damp dust that returns during normal operation.

 For more focused duct-related symptoms, see signs of moisture in HVAC ducts.